eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Its [`tsconfig.json` ("TSConfig") files](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) allow for compiler options that change type checking for all files in the project.
 Those compiler options are set by TypeScript and generally change large swathes of type checking behavior.

-ESLint on the other hand, runs with a configurable set of lint rules.
+ESLint, on the other hand, runs with a configurable set of lint rules.
 Each lint rule can be granularly configured.
 If you don't like a particular lint rule, you can always turn it off for a line, set of files, or your entire project.